micstepanek/i3tags/README.md

 Kill the app by typing 'exit' to retag entry.

 Resolvable issues:
+- only 'nop tags' can show window
+- low consistency ('nop mode' clears window before adding, 'nop tags' not)
-- positions of windows in tagged workspace is unstable
+- positions of windows in tagged workspaces are unstable
 - hard-code
 - documentation
 - long functions